Accessing CERN EOS from Liverpool HEP

 This URL can be used directly in ROOT.

-This is the recommended method to use for batch jobs or interactive ROOT sessions with heavy data analysis as the access should be faster than using the EOS client and requires no local configuration (perfect for batch jobs).
+This is a recommended method to use for batch jobs or interactive ROOT sessions with heavy data analysis as the access should be more reliable than using the EOS client.

 Files can also be copied locally with the xrdcp tool eg